 Put simply, trying to be compliant means doing things the right way, according to laws, policies and regulations.
-While many of them are imposed by local authorities like governments, others represent a choice that an organization made at some point in order to align with its values, like B Corp Certification, ISO Standards, permit obligations, and AA1000 stakeholder engagement standard, for instance.
+While many of them are imposed by local authorities like permit obligations from governments, others represent a choice that an organization made at some point in order to align with its values, like B Corp Certification, ISO Standards, Towards Sustainable Mining (TSM) and AA1000 stakeholder engagement standard, for instance.

 Even if many see compliance at a necessary evil, it’s first and foremost a warranty for regulators and governments that external organizations are doing business in respect of local customs and regulations.
 Plus, it’s definitely a piece of the puzzle for projects that are struggling to maintain their social license to operate.
 If you’re at least compliant with state and national laws, you must be doing something right.

 With this article I’ve decided to show and prove that even if compliance can seem like a burden, if you’re well prepared using proven processes and the right technological tools, you should be able to tame that beast!

 Let’s begin by looking at it from a distance.
 At Boréalis, we like to keep the compliance process simple, yet apply it rigorously to ensure nothing falls through the cracks.
 If we break it down to the simplest it can get, there are 3 main steps to managing your compliance:

 Now let’s dive into the details of each step.

 At the planning stage, you’re setting up the areas you’d like or need to report on, the linked documents, conditions, etc. There are 5 questions you need to answer to ensure you’re not forgetting anything and remember, planning is the most important step:

 |WHERE||Where are the compliance geographical areas?|